agdc-research-trial/gdf/docs/about-core-concepts/architecture-guide.rst

 The ODC can index from STAC, although this process is not fully integrated, it is done in production.
 An example of this is captured in these `Sentinel-2 Indexing notes`_.
-And in addition to indexing from STAC, `Datacube Explorer`_ can present ODC metadata as STAC documents. through a STAC API.
+And in addition to indexing from STAC, `Datacube Explorer`_ can present ODC metadata as STAC documents, through a STAC API.

 The key design constraint that the ODC currently has is it's reliance on a direct PostgreSQL connection, so one should consider how others in their team will access